heikkilv/VISDOM-data-management-system/mongodb/README.md

 # MongoDB for the Data Management System

+[MongoDB](https://www.mongodb.com/) is a general purpose document database.
+In the VISDOM data management system it is used to store all the information fetched from the software tools.

-## Installing MongoDB for the data management system
+## Installing MongoDB

 ### Requirements